sailing-yacht-research-foundation/puppeteer-server/README.md

 1. Build the image with `docker build -t puppeteer-service:1.0 .`
 2. Run `docker run --env-file ./.env puppeteer-service:1.0`

+### Encryption Key

+To run this app, you will need to generate a secure 256-bit keys in hex format to feed the encryption function.
+For simplifying this process, run `ts-node scripts/generateSecureKey.ts "some passphrase"` and it will log a secure key.
+Add the key to .env file before running the app.

 ## Known Issues

 - To run development mode, make sure the docker-compose file has volume and tsnd command has --poll, otherwise it won't reload on changes